Enhancing Generative Auto-bidding with Offline Reward Evaluation and Policy Search: Method

 \section{Method}

-Enabling AIGB to explore higher-quality trajectories actively beyond the offline dataset can enhance its performance and generalization ability.
-To this end, we propose \textbf{AIGB-Pearl} (\textbf{P}lanning with \textbf{E}valu\textbf{A}tor via \textbf{RL}) that constructs a \emph{trajectory evaluator} (referred to as the evaluator for simplicity) to integrate RL methods into AIGB's planner training.
-Specifically, the evaluator learns a \emph{score} $\hat{y}_\phi(\tau)$ to estimate the trajectory quality $y(\tau)$ via supervised learning, where $\phi$ denotes the evaluator parameter.
-Then, with $\phi$ fixed, the planner tries to maximize the score of its generation through constant interactions with the evaluator, as shown in Fig. \ref{fig:aigb_pearl}.
+Enabling AIGB to explore higher-quality trajectories beyond the offline dataset with explicit reward guidance can enhance its performance and generalization.
+To this end, we propose \textbf{AIGB-Pearl} (\textbf{P}lanning with \textbf{E}valu\textbf{A}tor via \textbf{RL}) that constructs a \emph{trajectory evaluator} (hereinafter referred to as the \emph{evaluator} for simplicity) to integrate RL methods into AIGB's planner training.
+Specifically, the evaluator learns a \emph{score} $\hat{y}_\phi(\tau)$ to estimate the trajectory quality $y(\tau)$ via supervised learning based on the offline dataset $\mathcal{D}$, i.e., $\min_\phi\mathbb{E}_{\tau\sim\mathcal{D}}[(\hat{y}_\phi(\tau)-y(\tau))^2]$, where $\phi$ denotes the evaluator parameter.
+Then, with $\phi$ fixed, the planner tries to maximize the score of its generation through iterative interactions with the evaluator, as shown in Fig. \ref{fig:aigb_pearl}.
 Formally, this can be formulated as:

 where the condition is fixed to $y^*$ in both training and inference stages to ensure consistency.